Freelance vs. Full-Time: Exploring Flexible Work Arrangements in the Irish Job Market

 Identify professional associations relevant to your field.
 Research and choose the ones that align with your career goals.
 Many professional associations have online communities on social media platforms such as LinkedIn and Facebook or forums where members can connect and share insights.

 Engage in these digital spaces to expand your network.
 Evaluate the benefits of membership, such as access to networking events, industry publications, job boards, and training opportunities.
 Ensure that the association provides value for your career.
-You can also volunteer for association activities or events.
-This not only helps you give back to the community but also showcases your commitment to your profession.

 Around 40% of people network more online than in person.